Located in the heart of the Midwest, the state of Iowa is a unique blend of a modernized economy and an Americana culture rooted in agriculture.

 Iowa has become one of the very best states to start a business in the U.S. The Hawkeye State’s low taxes, low cost of living, high quality of life, strong workforce, high level of technology and innovation, and friendliness to businesses have all made it a great area to launch a business or start a career.

 LendEDU sought to quantify just how much of an impact the diversification of Iowa’s economy has had on those who call the state home.
 With the help of Experian’s Premier Aggregated Credit StatisticsSM dataset, we were able to do just that.

 Experian’s data has provided the average VantageScore 3.0®1 credit score of every city and town in Iowa.
 Using this information, LendEDU has ranked 432 Iowa towns based on their average credit score.
-For reference, you can find out what is a good credit score here.

 Average credit score provides as good an economic indicator as any.
 Cities with a high average credit score usually experience high incomes, low unemployment, and a low number of defaults on mortgages and loans.